 A classical element that displays the phases of the Moon (see “the different Moon-phases”) is at the heart of many Longines automatic watches of the Master Collection line.

-The complication is also featured on this elegant steel 40 mm timekeeper for men (€ 2,190).
+This elegant steel 40 mm timekeeper for men (€ 2,190) also features the complication.
 Placed at 6 o’clock, it powers a beautiful guilloché “barleycorn” silver dial.
 The discreet relief pattern recalls, from close up, the fabric of a shirt.

 With painted Arabic numerals bearing blued “leaf” hands, the design is classical and well balanced.